-2.5.A - All teams must register annually with the league at least two (2) weeks before the opening race.
+2.5.A - All teams must register annually with the league at least two (2) weeks before the first event of the season.
 Teams must not conduct any practices without registering and obtaining insurance through the league.

 2.5.B - NICA Insurance coverage applies only to NICA sanctioned events and team practices during the preseason and regular season.
 Participation in any events outside of NICA is not covered under NICA Insurance.